-Program a CVap Cook and hold Oven to a Food Temperature setting of 135°F (Doneness) and a Food Texture setting of 0 (Browning).
+Program a CVap Cook & Hold Oven to Food Temperature 135°F (Doneness) and a Food Texture 0 (Browning).
 Allow about 30 minutes for pre-heating.

 Arrange pork loin on a parchment-lined sheet tray and place into the preheated oven.
-The pork should reach a minimum endpoint of 135°F in about 1 hour, and can be held at exactly that temperature until you are ready to mark it on the grill before service.
-Preparing the pork in this manner (CVap Staging) will save a great deal of time during the finishing process!
+The pork should reach a minimum endpoint of 135°F in about an hour, and can be held at exactly that temperature until you are ready to mark it on the grill before service.
+Preparing the pork in this manner (CVap® Staging) will save a great deal of time during the finishing process!

 Apple-Cabbage Slaw Preparation

 Combine sliced Granny Smith Apples, 1/2 head green cabbage (sliced), 1/3 cup sugar, and 1/4 cup cider vinegar.
 If you want a creamier slaw, mix in 1 or 2 tablespoons of mayonnaise.
 Adjust seasoning to taste and add salt and pepper if desired.
 For more acidity, add a squirt of fresh lemon juice.

 Struck by the mood to make something comforting yet elegant, we turned to al dente linguine tossed in a velvety blush sauce.
 We’ve been obsessed with lobster, so we cooked lobster tails and shrimp in a CVap® Cook & Hold Oven, and the flavor and texture of the shellfish added a level of decadence to the dish that made it truly special.
 Let’s deconstruct it!